Wayne Nance: 1980s

-On February 27, 1980, the badly decomposed body of 15-year-old Devonna Nelson, a Seattle runaway, was discovered on a roadbank close to the city of Missoula.
-Because of the condition of the body, her remains were not identified until February 1985.
+After his discharge from military service, Nance visited Seattle, Washington, in July 1978, where 15-year-old runaway Devonna Louise Nelson went missing.
+On February 27, 1980, her badly decomposed body was discovered by the crew of a slow-moving freight train on a road bank close to the Interstate 90 in the city of Missoula resting against a chain-link fence.
+Because of the condition of the body, her remains were not identified until February 16, 1985.
+She had no shoes or underwear, and her dress was hitched up around her neck.
+Nelson had been stabbed in the chest.
 Prior to her identity being confirmed, she was dubbed "Betty Beavertail" after the nearby Beavertail Hill State Park.
 Nance is suspected of killing Nelson, but has not been definitively linked to the crime.

-The body of Marcella Cheri "Marci" Bachmann, 16, was found in an advanced state of decomposition on December 24, 1984, by a hiker.
-The body had been buried in a shallow grave.
+The body of Marcella Cheri "Marci" Bachmann, 16, was found in an advanced state of decomposition on December 24, 1984, by a wildlife photographer.
+The body had been buried in a shallow grave and her decomposed leg was protruding out of the frozen ground.
 Strong evidence indicates that Nance murdered Bachmann.
 Investigators found hair similar to Bachmann's in Nance's home.
 She had run away from Vancouver, Washington, due to conflict with her family members.
 She was killed by three gun shots to the head.
 Like Devonna Nelson, Bachmann was given a nickname before she was identified: "Debbie Deer Creek," after a nearby drainage basin.
 Bachmann was identified in 2006 through DNA profiling.
 Her cremated remains were subsequently interred.